y3lousso/MoteurJeuxProjetFinal/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [license](LICENSE) file for details

 ## Build with